Covid 19 coronavirus: Cabinet to decide today whether to increase gathering size; 2 bars closed

 On Thursday, Prime Minister Jacinda Ardern warned the number would only be relaxed if the country continued to record low Covid-19 case numbers.

-There was only new case last week and only just 27 active cases in New Zealand.
+There was only one new case last week and only just 27 active cases in New Zealand.

 There was just one case reported on Friday, linked to the St Margaret's cluster in Auckland, and no new cases for the three days before that.